pennacchietti210890/finbot/README.md

    - News search
    - Macroeconomic data analysis

-## Recent Updates

-### MCP Compatibility
+## MCP Compatibility

-FinBot now supports the Model Context Protocol (MCP) (with a similar implementation to the official MCP Python SDK), allowing for more flexible deployment and integration:
+FinBot has a basic implementation of the Model Context Protocol (MCP) (custom made, official Python SDK for MCP has at the moment dependency issues with langhcain adapters), allowing for more flexible deployment and integration:

 - **MCP-Compatible Tools**: Financial tools have been adapted to work with the MCP protocol.
 - **MCP Server**: Dedicated server implementation for MCP-based communication.
 - **Cross-Platform Integration**: Enables FinBot tools to be used across different LLM providers and applications that support MCP.

-### RAG for Annual Reports

-Added Retrieval-Augmented Generation (RAG) capabilities for analyzing company annual reports:

-- **SEC 10-K Integration**: Automatically fetches the latest annual reports from the SEC.
-- **RAG Engine Service**: Centralized service that manages indexed reports.
-- **Vector-Based Retrieval**: Efficient searching through lengthy reports.
-- **Contextual Answers**: Provides specific answers to questions about company financials, risks, and strategies.

-### Enhanced Data Visualization

-- **Multiple Chart Types**: Support for line charts, bar charts, and more.
-- **Financial Chart Formatting**: Specialized formatting for financial metrics.
-- **Markdown Rendering**: Improved text formatting in the chat interface.

 ## Example Questions